On-Highway Winter Driving

 Sometimes it’s easier to drive through the deep snow with high flotation tires.
 It is best to make the snow trips past midnight when the snow can freeze up.
 You can go over such snow more efficiently.
 Just remember how deep it really is when you’re in the middle of a 15-foot drift that spans across a 200-meter ridge.
 It’s no fun digging a rig out of 15 feet of snow for 200 meters when you’re in your jeans and sneakers!
 Try to stay on top if that’s where you started.
 Chains are excellent for the snow that is up to 3-feet deep.
 Indeed, it depends on if it’s a fresh coat and how hard the bottom is.

 Pay attention to the snow packing under the rig.
 It can freeze your engine solid, even when running.
 Snow bashing is hard on the rig.
 Slow speeds, snow-clogged radiator, and packed snow around the engine will ruin the toughest truck in a minute.
-Make sure the engine area is cleared out often and check the transmission/transfer case oil temperatures together with the diff oil temp.
+Make sure the engine area is cleared out often and check the transfer case/transmission fluid temperatures together with the diff oil temp.
 Watch for chunks of ice and hard snow getting under the rig and damaging brake lines.
 In creek crossings, watch for ice flow and frozen brakes.
-Keep the engine running all the time when snow 4-wheeling.
+Keep the engine running all the time when snow is off-roading.

 The lead vehicle should swap off often with others in the convoy since the breaking trail is challenging on the rig and driver.
 Not to mention that the others behind get bored watching the leader smash forward, then back up, etc.